gofynd/fdk-client-python/documentation/platform/LEAD.md

-Retrieve a list of available custom forms.
+Get list of custom form for given application

 *Returned Response:*